-- The Psychologist will have a general discussion with you as a parent, and the child, in an age appropriate way.
+- The Assistant Psychologist will have a general discussion with you as a parent, and the child, in an age appropriate way.
 He/she will summarise the nature and range of difficulties experienced.

 - The questionnaires will also be reviewed or administered, as appropriate and can be scored during the consultation to give you a preliminary indication of potential findings.

-- After the session, the Psychologist will write up the report, including all items addressed plus the formal SDQ, SNAP-IV and SKAMP results, and will give recommendations as to whether you should consider progressing to a full Attention Deficit Dignostic Assessment.
+- After the session, the Assistant Psychologist will write up the report, including all items addressed plus the formal SDQ, SNAP-IV and SKAMP results, and will give recommendations as to whether you should consider progressing to a full Attention Deficit Dignostic Assessment.